Gone with the Wind (film): Casting

 The casting of the two lead roles became a complex, two-year endeavor.
 For the role of Rhett Butler, Selznick from the start wanted Clark Gable, but Gable was under contract to MGM, which never loaned him to other studios.
 Gary Cooper was considered, but Samuel Goldwyn—to whom Cooper was under contract—refused to loan him out.
-Warner offered a package of Bette Davis, Errol Flynn, and Olivia de Havilland for lead roles in return for the distribution rights.
-Davis rejected the offer as it came with Errol Flynn as Rhett Butler.
-It is widely held that this lead the studio to give her the role in Jezebel as a consolation prize.
-By this time, Selznick was determined to get Gable, and in August 1938 he eventually struck a deal with his father-in-law, MGM chief Louis B. Mayer: MGM would provide Gable, $1,250,000 for half of the production budget and distribute the film; in return, Selznick would have to pay Gable's weekly salary and half the film's profits would go to MGM.
+Warner offered a package of Bette Davis, Errol Flynn, and Olivia de Havilland for lead roles in return for the distribution rights, but Davis refused to star opposite Flynn as Rhett Butler.
+By this time, Selznick was determined to get Gable, and in August 1938 he eventually struck a deal with his father-in-law, MGM chief Louis B. Mayer, in which MGM agreed to provide Gable and $1.25 million for half of the production budget, and would distribute the film.
+In return, Selznick would have to pay Gable's weekly salary and half the profits would go to MGM.

 The arrangement to release through MGM meant delaying the start of production until the end of 1938, when Selznick's current distribution deal with United Artists concluded.
-Selznick used the delay to revise the script and, more importantly, build publicity for the film through their endeavors to cast the role of Scarlett.
+Selznick used the delay to revise the script and, more importantly, build publicity through their endeavors to cast the role of Scarlett.
 Selznick began a nationwide casting call interviewing 1,400 unknowns.
 The effort cost $100,000 and proved useless for the main objective of casting the role, but created "priceless" publicity.
 Early frontrunners included Miriam Hopkins and Tallulah Bankhead, who were regarded as possibilities by Selznick prior to the purchase of the film rights; Joan Crawford, who was signed to MGM, was also considered as a potential pairing with Gable.
 After the deal was struck with MGM, Selznick held discussions with Norma Shearer—who was one of MGM's top female stars at the time—but she withdrew herself from consideration after negative feedback from movie fans.
 Katharine Hepburn lobbied hard for the role with the support of her friend, George Cukor, who had been hired to direct, but she was vetoed by Selznick, who felt she was not right for the part.